statechannels/go-nitro/docs/protocol-tutorial/0070-finalizing-a-channel.md

 # Finalizing a channel

 Finalization of a state channel is a necessary step before defunding it.
+It can happen on- or off-chain.

 ## Happy path